Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-Supply chain risks are low for POS terminal suppliers, which mostly use components that are widely available and have relatively stable prices.
+Supply chain risks are moderate for POS terminal suppliers.
 POS terminals are essentially large computers specialized for use in retail and hospitality.
-As a result, many of the components used to manufacture computers and computer displays are...
+As a result, many of the components used to manufacture computers and computer displays are also used to manufacture POS terminals, including semiconductors, electronic circuits, microprocessors, computer chips...
 Subscribe to learn more.